DK26/osa-mailer-docs/src/introduction.md

 # Introduction

-**OSA-Mailer** engine allows you to send dynamic and sophisticated E-mails, using your preferred template engine
+**OSA-Mailer** engine allows you to send dynamic and sophisticated E-mails, using Smart Templates

 **O.S.A** stands for **_Open Smart Alert_**